SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ParameterChanges/ChangeParameterRange.md

 Changing the range of a parameter is considered a major change.

-Note that this is only the case if the previous range defined on the parameter is not included in the updated range.
+However, this is only the case if the previous range defined on the parameter is not included in the updated range.

 ## Impact